markfinerty/devops-projects/README.md

 ## 📖 About

-This repository serves as a central index for my CI/CD projects Each linked project contains its own detailed README with setup instructions and architecture explanations.
+This repository serves as a central index for my CI/CD projects.
+Each linked project contains its own detailed README with setup instructions and architecture explanations.

 ---